What is a ‘Pay For Delete’ Letter?

 Let’s say you learn you have bad credit because of a negative mark on your credit report due to an unpaid debt.
 One of your best options is to ask a collection agency to remove the negative mark in exchange for paying some or all of the debt.
 This practice is called ‘Pay for Delete’ or ‘Pay for Deletion’, and it’s the best way to settle your debts.

-Pay for Delete is a good option because it’s a fairly uncomplicated process – a letter is all that’s required – and it’s good for collection agencies.
-Collection agencies typically buy your debt for only pennies on the dollar – less than ten cents for recent debts – and if they can make 25 cents on the dollar, they’ve made money.
+Pay for Delete is a good option because it’s a relatively uncomplicated process.
+Sending a letter is all that’s required and it’s good for collection agencies.
+Collection agencies typically buy your debt for only pennies on the dollar; less than ten cents for recent debts.
+So, if they can make 25 cents on the dollar, they’ve made money.

 3 Steps to Payment For Deletion